On the generalization of language models from in-context learning and finetuning: a controlled study: Introduction

 To do so, we construct controlled synthetic datasets of factual knowledge.
 We design these datasets to have complex and self-consistent structures, while avoiding any overlap with knowledge that may be present in pretraining corpora.
 We create train and test splits of these datasets that involve different types of generalization: reversals or chaining multiple logical inferences into a syllogism.
 We then evaluate how well large pretrained language models generalize to these test sets through fine-tuning, or through in-context learning---via placing the entire training set (or large subsets thereof) in context.
+These results show that models can use long contexts effectively to generalize better than gradient-based learning.
 We also explore various methods of improving generalization, such as data augmentation.
 Overall, we find that across various datasets, in-context learning (ICL) generalizes better than finetuning.
-However, finetuning generalization can be improved, and in fact can even exceed ICL generalization, by spending more train time compute to augment the training dataset using in-context inferences.
+However, finetuning generalization can be improved, and in fact can even exceed ICL generalization, by spending more train time compute to augment the training dataset using in-context reasoning.

-Our contributions are as follows: \begin{itemize} \item We study the distinct patterns of generalization that pretrained LMs exhibit from in-context learning and finetuning. \item We find that in-context learning over the entire training dataset often generalizes better than finetuning does, when evaluated on systematic holdouts like reversals, syllogistic inferences, compositions, etc. \item We propose to bridge this gap via dataset augmentation---prompting an LM to generate augmentations of the dataset in-context, and then adding these augmented data to the training set. \item We show that dataset augmentations can bridge the gap to yield improved generalization from fine-tuning. \item We also propose a fine-tuning method that breaks up correlations among sentences, amplifying the benefits of augmentation. \end{itemize}
+Our contributions are as follows: \begin{itemize} \item We study the distinct patterns of factual generalization that pretrained LMs exhibit from in-context learning and finetuning. \item We find that in-context learning over the entire training dataset often generalizes better than finetuning, when evaluated on systematic holdouts like reversals, syllogistic inferences, and other logical deductions. \item We propose to bridge this gap via dataset augmentation---prompting an LM to reason about the data in-context, and then adding these reasoning traces to the training set. \item We show that dataset augmentations can bridge the gap to yield improved generalization from fine-tuning. \item We also propose a fine-tuning method that breaks up correlations among sentences, amplifying the benefits of augmentation. \end{itemize}